PlankCipher/et/README.md

 ## Credits

 - I got `words_alpha` wordlist from [this](https://github.com/dwyl/english-words) repo.
-- [wordnik.com](https://www.wordnik.com/) is used to get definitions.
+- [wordnik.com](https://www.wordnik.com) is used to get definitions and pronunciations.
 - [abbreviations.com](https://www.abbreviations.com) is used to get what abbreviations stand for.
 - [bighugelabs.com](https://words.bighugelabs.com) is used to get synonyms and antonyms.
-- [macmillandictionary.com](https://www.macmillandictionary.com) is used to get American English pronunciation.
+- [dictionaryapi.dev](https://dictionaryapi.dev) is used to get pronunciations.

 ## Contributions